- 300g potato, cubed

 - 1 pack kipper fillets (about 200g), skin and bones removed, chopped into small pieces

-A kipper should be a seasonally fat herring that has been split through the back, gutted, opened…
+A kipper is a fat herring (caught in season) that has been split through the back, gutted,…

 - 1 egg, beaten